weecology/lab-manual/Distributed-python-computing-with-dask-on-hipergator..md

 ## Known Errors

 * If the number of processes is too high, the client will initially grab workers and then shed them?
 I submitted an IT ticket, I believe this is memory use, but not sure.
 8 processes with 4 threads-per-worker fails.
+It appears that multiple nodes of single multi-threaded workers is the best solution.
+That is, in SLURMCluster, processes=1, threads_per_worker > 1, and then requesting multiple nodes with cluster.start_workers().

 see